 Experiment.
 There is no better way to know if something works than trying.

 Once you have defined your problem to solve, it is time to do a small test to validate your idea.
-Yes, we talk about taking actions!
+Yes, we talk about taking action!
 Some tips:

 - The experiment should be simple and should not take much time or resources.
 If it is something manual, you can try with temporary materials or making a very simple prototype.
 If it's a change to a process, you can test it a couple of times.